Degree-One Rational Cherednik Algebras for the Symmetric Group: Preliminaries

-\end{enumerate} \end{lemma}
+\end{enumerate} \end{Lemma}

-\begin{remark} Part (b)(ii) of Lemma~\ref{ineedaname} is $2\psi(\kappa)=0$.
-Part (c) of Lemma~\ref{ineedaname} shows that $\kappa$ can only be supported on elements $g$ with $\codim V^g\in\{0,2\}$ since negative exterior powers are zero and an element $g$ with codimension one acts nontrivially on $H_g^{2,d}$. \end{remark}
+\begin{Remark} Part ($b(ii)$) of Lemma~\ref{ineedaname} is $2\psi(\kappa)=0$.
+Part ($c$) of Lemma~\ref{ineedaname} shows that $\kappa$ can only be supported on elements $g$ with $\codim V^g\in\{0,2\}$ since negative exterior powers are zero and an element $g$ with codimension one acts nontrivially on $H_g^{2,d}$. \end{Remark}